CCheCastaldo/mapppdr/README.md

 working to meet the management objectives as set forth by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and other components of the Antarctic Treaty System (ATS).
-The MAPPPD database includes all publicly available published and unpublished count data on emperor, gentoo, Adélie and chinstrap penguins in Antarctica.
-A front end web interface located at [www.penguinmap.com](http://www.penguinmap.com) provides free and ready access to the most recent count data.
-The `mapppdr` package makes the MAPPPD database tables available as data frames (one with simple features), the MAPPPD BibTeX citation data, and a function for visualizing breeding colony locations using `leaflet`.
+The MAPPPD database, described in Humphries et al. (2017), includes all publicly available published and unpublished count data on emperor, gentoo, Adélie and chinstrap penguins in Antarctica.
+A front end web interface located at [www.penguinmap.com](http://www.penguinmap.com) provides free and ready access to count data alongside population models that infer abundance in missing data and allow for straightforward aggregation across multiple populations (see Che-Castaldo et al. 2017).
+The `mapppdr` package makes the MAPPPD database tables available as data frames (one with simple features), the MAPPPD BibTeX citation data, and the function `penmap` for visualizing breeding colony locations using `leaflet`.
+The `mapppdr` package will always be updated before changes are reflected on the web interface at penguinmap.com and should be considered the most up-to-date database available on the distribution and abundance of Antarctic penguins.

 The package contains 12 data frames, 1 `BibEntry` object, and 1
 function:

--   `penguin_obs` - data frame containing the all publicly available *Pygoscelis* and Emperor penguin counts and presence-absence data at breeding sites south of 60 degrees S latitude
+-   `penguin_obs` - data frame containing the publicly available
+    *Pygoscelis* and Emperor penguin counts and presence-absence data at breeding sites south of 60 degrees S latitude
 -   `citations` - data frame containing bibliographic identifiers for